Have One on Me: Critical response

-Anthony Carew of About.com gave the album 5 stars, calling Have One on Me "colossal" and "all of the tremors and squeaks of her original screech have been smoothed out, her polished-stone voice rolling syllables into honeyed slurs", aside concluding that "armed with more beautiful singing, more rich orchestration, and more open emotion, there's not a difficult note on here; it's two hours amounting to a staggering portrait of an artist defiantly staking her claim as one of the greatest of the 21st century."
+Anthony Carew of About.com gave the album five stars, calling Have One on Me "colossal" and "all of the tremors and squeaks of her original screech have been smoothed out, her polished-stone voice rolling syllables into honeyed slurs", aside concluding that "armed with more beautiful singing, more rich orchestration, and more open emotion, there's not a difficult note on here; it's two hours amounting to a staggering portrait of an artist defiantly staking her claim as one of the greatest of the 21st century."
 Philip Cosores of Consequence of Sound also gave the album a perfect score claiming that "records like Have One on Me are why [perfect scores] exist".
-The reviewer also wrote favorably about its production and songwriting referring to them as "emotional moments, moments you can’t help but imagine being moved to tears, even if you are not actually moved to do so".
-John Mulvey of Uncut went even further writing that Have One on Me "sounds very much like a second masterpiece: a different kind of epic to Ys, and one with enough hooks and charms to ensnare at least a few Newsom agnostics" while Louis Pattison of BBC felt that "as an album, it is huge, sometimes overwhelming – but such is the strength and individuality of Newsom’s vision, it seems almost inconceivable she could produce anything unremarkable".
-The New York Timess Jon Pareles pointed that she "has discovered how to open up her music: to let it whisper and swell, to be swept into the purely musical pleasures of an ingenious arrangement or to let simplicity and silence speak for her."
-The Irish Times gave the album 5 stars assuming that although "triple albums are a risk, Newsom pulls this off beautifully."
+The reviewer also wrote favorably about its production and songwriting referring to them as "emotional moments, moments you can't help but imagine being moved to tears, even if you are not actually moved to do so".
+John Mulvey of Uncut went even further writing that Have One on Me "sounds very much like a second masterpiece: a different kind of epic to Ys, and one with enough hooks and charms to ensnare at least a few Newsom agnostics" while Louis Pattison of BBC felt that "as an album, it is huge, sometimes overwhelming – but such is the strength and individuality of Newsom's vision, it seems almost inconceivable she could produce anything unremarkable".
+The New York Times's Jon Pareles pointed that she "has discovered how to open up her music: to let it whisper and swell, to be swept into the purely musical pleasures of an ingenious arrangement or to let simplicity and silence speak for her."
+The Irish Times gave the album five stars assuming that although "triple albums are a risk, Newsom pulls this off beautifully."